jacobfeder/axisfifo/README.md

-# AXI-Stream FIFO
-Zynq SoC Linux kernel driver for Xilinx AXI-Stream FIFO IP
+# Zynq SoC Linux kernel driver for Xilinx AXI-Stream FIFO IP
 Supports only store-forward mode with a 32-bit AXI4-Lite interface.
 DOES NOT support
 - cut-through mode
 - AXI4 (non-lite)